Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 When you go into any konbini, the plain salt, umeboshi (pickled plum), and some kombu onigiri (rice balls) should be ok.

-Hashed potato and french fries are also ok (My boyfriend is addicted to the hashed potato haha).
+Hashed potato and french fries should also be ok(My boyfriend is addicted to the hashed potato haha).
 A lot of the convenience stores will have the allergen list on their hot foods so it’s quite good to recognise which foods you can and cannot eat.

 A lot of sweets, and salty snacks are ok in the stores but not so many main dishes.
 Have a look at isitveganjapan.com fairly exhaustive list.
+Or check out my most recent post on how to navigate Japanese convenience stores as a vegan.

 Reading labels